evolution-linux/evolution-docs/src/xbps/repositories/index.md

 ### debug

-Void Linux packages come without debugging symbols.
+EvolutionOS packages come without debugging symbols.
 If you want to debug software or look at a core dump you will need the debugging symbols.
 These packages are contained in the debug repository.
 It can be enabled by installing the `void-repo-debug` package.